Crab Nebula (M1, NGC 1952)

 The Crab Nebula (M1, NGC 1952) is the most famous and conspicuous supernova remnant.
 It is the centuries-old wreckage of a stellar explosion, or supernova, first noted by Chinese astronomers on July 4, 1054, and that reached a peak magnitude of -6 (about four times brighter than Venus).
 According to the Chinese records, it was visible in daylight for 23 days and in the night sky to the unaided eye for 653 days.
 Petroglyphs found in Navaho Canyon and White Mesa (both Arizona) and in the Chaco Canyon National Park (New Mexico) appear to be depictions of the event by Anasazi Indian artists.

-The Crab Nebula lies about 6,300 light-years away in the constellation Taurus, measures roughly 10 light-years across, and is expanding at an average speed of 1,800 km/s (some 0.2 arcsecond per year).
+The Crab Nebula lies about 6,300 light-years away in the constellation Taurus, measures roughly 10 light-years across, and is expanding at an average speed of 1,800 kilometers per second (some 0.2 arcsecond per year).
 Surprisingly, its expansion rate seems to be accelerating, driven by radiation from the central pulsar.
 Its luminosity at visible wavelengths exceeds 1,000 times that of the Sun and comes from two major contributions, revealed spectroscopically by Roscoe Frank Sanford in 1919 and confirmed photographically by Walter Baade and Rudolph Minkowski in 1930.
 First, a reddish component, with an emission line spectrum like that of emission nebula, forms a far-flung chaotic web of bright filaments.
 Second, a bluish component, with a continuous spectrum due to highly polarized synchrotron radiation, supplies a diffuse background in the central region of the Crab.
 This synchrotron component is emitted by high-speed electrons spiraling in a strong magnetic field.

 The Crab in radio waves and X-rays